ryukau/VSTPlugins/docs/manual/MembraneSynth/MembraneSynth_en.md

     When `Shape` is 0, the multipliers use string modes and it becomes 1, 2, 3, and so on.
 When `Shape` is 1, the multipliers use circular membrane modes and it becomes 1, 1.59, 2.13, and so on.

 ### Modulation
-Modulation section provides parameters related to self modulation of FDN.
+Modulation section provides parameters related to self-modulation of FDN.

 Amount